-Recommended for Luxury Hotels because: This is the best luxury hotel for families, with five-star accommodations and service plus a wide range of kid-friendly activities.
+Recommended for Luxury Hotels because: This is a stellar luxury hotel with five-star accommodations, dining and service plus a wide range of kid-friendly activities for families.

 Located next to Water Tower Place, the Ritz-Carlton is a peaceful retreat from the Magnificent Mile crowds.
 The 5-star luxury hotel offers upscale amenities, 90 recently refashioned suites and comfortable, well-appointed rooms with large windows revealing views of Navy Pier and Lake Michigan.
 The Day Spa at The Ritz-Carlton, Chicago has five treatment rooms, men and women's steam rooms, a state-of-the-art fitness center with yoga and meditation spaces, swimming pool, and a nail salon.
 Indulge in fresh pasta made in-house daily, prime and dry-aged meats, and seafood at the on-site Torali Italian â" Steak.
 The 12th floor Rooftop at Torali is a lounge open seasonally.
 Youngsters can fill a bag of candies with the complimentary Candy Cart by Ferrara, a legendary Chicago candy company, which will stop by your hotel room door upon request.
 Though a big and busy hotel, the Ritz-Carlton Chicago lives up to its luxury reputation.